Flower Garden Banks National Marine Sanctuary: Biology

 Diving and sightseeing are popular activities in and near this sanctuary.

-The three banks — East Flower Garden Bank, West Flower Garden Bank, and Stetson Bank — are underwater mountains.
+The three banks—East Flower Garden Bank, West Flower Garden Bank, and Stetson Bank—are underwater mountains.
 The banks support coral reefs, some of the healthiest in the Caribbean and Western Atlantic region.
 These reef communities began developing on the salt domes approximately 10,000–15,000 years ago.
 Today, they support a complex, balanced ecosystem of shallow and deep-water species.

-Flower Garden Banks and areas near the sanctuary are one of only two places in the world where you can find the golden phase of the smooth trunkfish, the other being near the Bay Islands north of Honduras.
+Flower Garden Banks and areas near the sanctuary are one of only two places in the world where the golden phase of the smooth trunkfish can be found, the other being near the Bay Islands north of Honduras.
 The golden smooth trunkfish is not a distinct species but a different color variation of the smooth trunkfish that inhabits throughout the rest of the Caribbean and Gulf of Mexico, including Florida Keys National Marine Sanctuary.
 Scientists have not yet discovered the reason for the color differences in the Flower Garden Banks and Honduran populations.

 Every August, about a week after the full moon, a mass coral spawning event takes place in and near the sanctuary.
 For some days, multiple species of star coral and brain corals release gametes into the water.
 This event allows for genetic mixing between different species of corals and increases diversification.